David Carr (American football)

-David Duke Carr (born July 21, 1979) is an American former football quarterback who played 11 seasons in the National Football League (NFL).
-He played college football at Fresno State and was drafted by the first overall by the Houston Texans in the 2002 NFL Draft.
-Carr also played for the Carolina Panthers, New York Giants, and San Francisco 49ers.
-As a backup with the Giants, Carr received a Super Bowl ring after their victory over the New England Patriots in Super Bowl XLVI.
+David Duke Carr (born July 21, 1979) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons.
+Carr played college football for the Fresno State Bulldogs, winning the Johnny Unitas Golden Arm Award and Sammy Baugh Trophy in 2001.
+He was selected first overall by the Houston Texans in the 2002 NFL draft and was the franchise's first draft selection.

-Carr's status as a number one draft pick and subsequent career has led to him being considered a draft bust.
-In 2016, he joined the NFL Network as an analyst.
-Carr's younger brother Derek is also an NFL quarterback, having been drafted by the Oakland Raiders in 2014.
+Carr spent his first five seasons as the Texans' starter, but struggled with consistent play.
+As a rookie, he also set the NFL season record for sacks taken.
+After being released by Houston, Carr spent the remainder of his career as a backup for the Carolina Panthers, New York Giants, and San Francisco 49ers, winning Super Bowl XLVI with the Giants.
+Carr later served as the offensive coordinator at Bakersfield Christian High School and was an analyst for NFL Network.

-Early years
+Early life

 David Carr attended Valley Oak Elementary School in Fresno, California.
 He continued on to Clovis Unified's Kastner Intermediate School in Fresno, where he proceeded to break a number of California D-I middle school records as quarterback of the Thunderbirds.
 After moving to Bakersfield, California, Carr attended Stockdale High School.